DETAILED ACTION

 Examiner Note: UV Map Creation (Re-Creation) generates texture coordinates based decoded geometry information from Geometry Decoder.

-However, Cernigliaro doesn’t teach decoding an indication of a method used for generating texture coordinates and generating the texture coordinates based on the indication.
+However, Cernigliaro doesn’t teach decoding an indication for selecting, from a plurality of methods for generating texture coordinates, a method used for generating texture coordinates and generating the texture coordinates based on the indication.

-Ilola teaches decoding an indication of a method used for generating texture coordinates
+Ilola teaches decoding an indication of a method used for generating the second texture coordinates;

 Ilola P[0145] “The SchemeTypeBox provides an indication which type of processing is required in the player to process the video.”